unreal-archive/unreal-archive-submitter/README.md

 - `GH_EMAIL`: email address to use on commits
 - `BIND_HOST`: bind web service to this host
 - `BIND_PORT`: web service listens on this port
+- `ALLOWED_ORIGIN`: comma separated list of hosts from which to accept CORS requests for job queries and file uploads
+- `JOBS_PATH`: path to where job history is stored
+- `STATS_HOST`: host name/address of StatsD service
+- `STATS_PORT`: port on `STATS_HOST` of StatsD service

 **Data stores (for content hosting):**